laravel/docs/dusk.md

 <a name="assert-has-cookie"></a>
 #### assertHasCookie

-Assert that the given cookie is present:
+Assert that the given encrypted cookie is present:

     $browser->assertHasCookie($name);